-Commercial bird shipments transiting the United States from the exporting country to a third country destination must be accompanied by a USDA transit permit and a contingency plan as described in Transit Shipments of Live Animal Commodities.
+- Zoo bird shipments transiting the United States from the exporting country to a third country destination must be accompanied by a USDA transit permit and a contingency plan as described in Transit Shipments of Live Animal Commodities (479.88 KB). - Zoo birds originating from an HPAI-affected region or that would transit an HPAI-affected region enroute may not transit the United States.

-- Commercial birds originating from an HPAI-affected region or that would transit an HPAI-affected region enroute may not transit the United States. - The transit permit application process is the same as the import permit application process (see USDA Import Permit section).
+- The transit permit application process is the same as the import permit application process (see "USDA Import Permit" section above).
 Denoting the route of travel on the application distinguishes the type of permit requested. - USDA oversees transit shipments while they are in the United States.
-The importer must arrange for USDA services at least 72 hours in advance by contacting the USDA port veterinarian whose contact information is listed on the transit permit. - The importer must submit a contingency plan with the permit application and the request for service at the U.S. transit port. - The transit permit lists special instructions for the importer and port staff.
-For more information, see Transit Shipments of Live Animal Commodities and Notice Regarding APHIS Live Animal Import and Third-Country Import Transit Permits.
+The importer must arrange for USDA services at least 72 hours in advance by contacting the USDA port veterinarian listed on the transit permit. - The importer must submit the contingency plan with the permit application and the request for service at the U.S. transit port. - The transit permit lists any special instructions for the importer and port staff.
+For more information, see Transit Shipments of Live Animal Commodities (479.88 KB) and Notice Regarding APHIS Live Animal Import and Third-Country Import Transit Permits (272.29 KB).